The ACA Excise Tax will Promote Cost Shift to Workers not Cost-Effectiveness

 The excise tax is likely to lead many employers to increase workers’ health insurance cost sharing in order to keep plans’ premiums below the “high cost” threshold, building on a trend that was growing even before the excise tax was enacted.
 Covered workers have experienced a two-thirds increase in deductibles since 2010, rising much faster than health care premium growth, wage growth, and inflation, according to a national survey by Kaiser Family Foundation/Health Research & Educational Trust (HRET).

 Jason Furman, Chairman of the Council of Economic Advisors, has expressed doubt that increasing cost sharing will be the primary response to the tax, stating that there is no evidence that the impending tax is speeding up this trend.
-However, approximately two-thirds of large employers reported increasing cost sharing in 2015 specifically in anticipation of the tax.
+However, 13% of large employers reported increasing cost sharing in 2015 specifically in anticipation of the tax.

 Furman argues that the tax will serve more as a stimulus for employers to focus on “strategies that directly reduce the prices paid for health care goods and service and that reduce the use of low-value services.”
 While adoption of those strategies may occur around the margins, it is not likely to be widespread, as Josh Bivens of the Economic Policy Institute describes.
 Employers and workers have been struggling for years to pay high job-based coverage costs, already facing a tremendous incentive to demand increased cost efficiencies today.
 Instead the primary response by employers has been cost shifting.
 Bivens explains, “What is lacking here is not will or incentive on the part of workers and firms, it’s a mechanism that links employees’ and firms’ desire for cheaper, more efficient health care to insurers’ and providers’ ability or motivation to provide it.
 The excise tax doesn’t change any of this.”